learnk8s/learnk8s.io/src/clusterSize/content.md

 For example, you might think about having two clusters for each team: a development cluster (used for the _dev_ and _test_ environments) and a production cluster (used for the _prod_ environment).

-By analysing the above example scenarios, you can combine the pros and cons accordingly.
+By knowing the above example scenarios, you can combine the pros and cons for your specific approach accordingly.